Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Conclusions

 \section{Conclusions}

-In summary, I provide an algebraic expression for the phase rigidity (or equivalently, the eigenvalue condition number and the Petermann factor), given by Eq.~\eqref{eq:result0}.
+In summary, I provide an exact nonperturbative reformulation of the phase rigidity (or equivalently, the eigenvalue condition number and the Petermann factor), given by Eq.~\eqref{eq:result0}.
 This expression has three key merits---it is exact, it is well behaved near exceptional points where it provides the asymptotic form Eq. \eqref{eq:result2}, and it does not require truncation of the system to a quasi-degenerate subspace.
-The expression therefore enjoys a wide range of applicability, including to systems with additional overlapping states that possibly participate in their own exceptional points.
-This then enables the careful and precise analysis of effectively non-Hermitian systems, which is essential for the evaluation of their intriguingly modified sensitivity to static and dynamic perturbations.
-In particular, the results demonstrate that common truncations to quasi-degenerate subspaces have to be treated with caution.
-These are only admissible if other states in the system do not overlap with these spaces, which can only be asserted using additional arguments, such as from causality constraints in passive systems \cite{Wiersig2019,Schomerus2022,Wiersig2022}.
-This realization should motivate the design of systems where new functionality arises from the combination of several separate exceptional points.
-A particular interesting setting to explore such new enhancement effects are active systems, in which inhomogenous gain significantly changes the mode-nonorthogonality, while causality constraints no longer apply.